manhitv/manhitv.github.io/_posts/2022-10-03-blog6-minimalism.markdown

 #### 2.2.
 More time, more energy, more options

+Time and energy are limited.
 Minimalism will save you time and energy, thereby opening up many new options for us.
 Because choice is probably the greatest benefit in this life.
 We get to live the life we ​​want - that's happiness.

 #### 2.3.
 Minimalism is an effective tool for living an intentional life